Tailwind CSS configuration

 !important

-(like in ⚡4email templates) - use different Tailwind plugins
+(like in ⚡4email templates) - use different Tailwind CSS plugins

 config